vman241308/face_detection_javascript/README.md

 #### The `basic` app as a starting point

 Every application that you create resides in the `app` folder.
 The `basic` app that comes with the package is for illustration and testing purposes.
-The `basic` folder can be duplicated within the `app` folder and renamed as a starting point for your application.
+The `app_template` folder can be duplicated within the `app` folder and renamed as a starting point for your application.

 <br />